 Must Have Baby Registry Items You Will Actually Use and LoveThis post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 After having two babies and talking to countless moms, one thing has become clear to me: There are SO many baby-related items you can buy when getting ready to welcome your little one, and it’s really hard to know what’s necessary and what brands are the best!
 There are also so many baby essentials guides out there – a simple Google search will give you literally millions of results!
 So I was hesitant to put yet another baby essentials guide out into the world – and hadn’t done so for a long time.
-But, because of the amazing feedback all of you have given me on my baby formula and children’s vitamins posts, and how many questions I’ve gotten about baby related items, I thought creating a set of guides related to kids and babies would be helpful to all of you!
+But, because of the amazing feedback all of you have given me on my baby formula and my best vitamins for kids posts, and how many questions I’ve gotten about baby related items, I thought creating a set of guides related to kids and babies would be helpful to all of you!

 Here’s why this guide is different: I am the most Type A person out there, so in creating my list of essentials, I combed through every single baby products site I could find, to come up with the short list of items that we couldn’t live without and were affordable for our budget.
 This saves you the work of having to go to Lucie’s List, Parents.com, What to Expect, The Bump, etc. if you just want a one-stop shop for everything!
 I am also super practical, so I’m not going to recommend things that are useless. 🙂